June 28, 2021

 Furnace Blowing Cold Air?
-Even if you have a fairly new furnace, things can still wrong and cause this uncomfortable surprise.
+Even if you have a relatively new furnace, things can still wrong and cause this uncomfortable surprise.
 Sometimes you might be able to fix the problem on your own.
-However, it is important to know when the furnace repair professionals should be called so you don’t interrupt your business and spend time unnecessarily in the cold.
+However, it is essential to know when to call the furnace repair professionals to avoid interrupting your home comfort and spending time unnecessarily in the cold.
 Another thing you want to avoid is the risk of frozen pipes.

 Related: Why is my furnace leaking water?